ruricolist/FXML/README.md

 - Does not support [SCL][].
 - Does not support non-Unicode Lisps.
 - Uses QURI instead of PURI.

+# XPath

+In order to use [Plexippus XPath][xpath] with FXML, load the `fxml/xpath` system:

+    (asdf:load-system "fxml/xpath")

+This system implements the XPath protocol for both DOM and STP, so you can use XPath with all FXML documents.

 # DOM and STP compatibility